fusepilot/create-cep-extension/packages/create-cep-extension-scripts/README.md

 # create-cep-extension-scripts

-This package includes scripts and configuration used by [Create React App](https://github.com/facebookincubator/create-react-app).<br>
+This package includes scripts and configuration used by [Create CEP Extension](https://github.com/fusepilot/create-cep-extension).<br>
 Please refer to its documentation:

 * [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.